TLW's Physicistscope™ (Physicist Historyscope)

 On Jan.
 8, 1642 the #1 scientist of his time, Galileo Galilei (b.
 1564) dies, blind and under house arrest by the Infallible Holy Church; what a coincidence that Isaac Newton (d.
 1727), the Summa (greatest) scientist of his or any age, and the discoverer of the secret of light is born in England on Dec.
 25 Old Style (Jan.
 4, 1643 New Style) - the big keelboat is rammed by more and more great logs?

-In 1643 Galileo's mathematics pupil Evangelista Torricelli (1608-1647) accidentally invents the Mercury Barometer (Torricelli Tube) (along with Vincenzo Viviani); a torr is later defined as the number of millimeters of mercury in a Torricelli Tube.
+In 1643 Rome-born Italian physicist-mathematician Evangelista Torricelli (1608-47) (Galileo's mathematics student, who succeeded to his chair in mathematics at the U. of Pisa) accidentally invents the Mercury Barometer (Torricelli Tube) (along with Vincenzo Viviani); a torr is later defined as the number of millimeters of mercury in a Torricelli Tube; on June 11, 1644 Torricelli writes the soundbyte in a letter to Michelangelo Ricci: "We live submerged at the bottom of an ocean of air" (Noi viviamo sommersi nel fondo d'un pelago d'aria).

 In 1650 German physicist Otto von Guericke (1602-86) of Magdeburg invents the vacuum air pump (now he's got both friction and suction?); in 1655 he uses it to remove the air from two metal Magdenburg hemispheres and challenges horsemen to pull them apart; it ends up being used on farms.